devusSs/TS3-NodeJS-Fullstack/README.md

 The project consists of three components:

 - the Bot which collects data (users, commands and messages) from the TeamSpeak 3 server and adds it to a Postgres database
-- the API which distributes data from a Postgres database
+- the API which distributes data from the Postgres database
 - the Client which displays the data via web

 Everything has been written in Typescript and should be typesafe, there are however elements which have no valid or any types yet so expect bugs.